thinkSRS/srsgui/docs/source/introduction.rst

 to organize the functionality of the instrument.

 If you have hundreds of remote commands to deal with an instrument, organized them in a manageable way is crucial.
-Well, look into srsinst.sr850 documentation to see these convenience classes are used to organize a vast set of remote commands.
+Well, look into srsinst.sr860 documentation to see these convenience classes are used to organize a large set of remote commands.